-EXHIBIT A DPU PROFESSIONAL CONSTRUCTION MANAGEMENT
+DPU PROFESSIONAL CONSTRUCTION MANAGEMENT BULLET POINTS

-- This ordinance authorizes the expenditure of \$7,700,000 from the Water Bond Improvement Fund for Professional Construction Management and Program Support Services for the next two years of the water Capital Improvement Program. - The Water CIP is a \$500 million program with specific projects identified in a "General Plan" approved by the Ohio EPA.
-Several of these projects have OEPA Director mandated completion dates to address "significant deficiencies". - Initially in 2012, the DPU intended to manage the water program solely with city staff without the assistance of an outside consultant. - However, due to the number and magnitude of identified projects, the Ohio EPA strongly urged the city to hire a single engineering firm to act as a program manager.
+- Justification Statement: This ordinance funds construction management services to complete projects mandated by the O Ohio Environmental Protection Agency (OEPA). - This ordinance authorizes the expenditure of \$10,440,000 from the Water Bond Improvement Fund for Professional Construction Management and Program Support Services for the remaining four years of the water Capital Improvement Program. - The Water CIP is a \$500 million program with specific projects identified in a "General Plan" approved by the Ohio EPA.
+Several of these projects have OEPA Director mandated completion dates. - Initially in 2012, the DPU intended to manage the water program solely with City staff without the assistance of an outside consultant. - However, due to the number and magnitude of identified projects, the Ohio EPA strongly urged the City to hire a single engineering firm to act as a program manager.
 The intent was to minimize construction impacts on plant treatment processes by using an independent firm to provide project planning and oversight. - The single firm, program manager approach is the project delivery model Toledo adopted for the Waterways Initiative (TWI).
-In the TWI program one engineering firm holds sub-consultant contracts for design, construction management, and inspection, not the city. - Based on lessons learned from TWI, the city elected to take a different approach to manage the Water Program.
-Rather than one engineering firm being responsible for project delivery, the city Administration elected to have city staff supervise all projects with the assistance, where needed, of design consultants and a construction manager.
-Using this approach, the city holds the design consultant contracts, not a single engineering firm. - The City's intent with the Water CIP, is to deliver projects in the most cost effective manner by maximizing the efficient use of City staff - and the engagement of design consultants and a professional construction management firm when appropriate.
-In doing so, the city retains control of the projects and decision making authority on key issues. - To illustrate, city engineering staff have or are currently supervising: - 35 projects having a value of \$15.9 million without the support of design consultants or a construction manager (\$454,000 average per project). - 12 projects having a value of \$20.7 million with the engagement of a design consultant but without support of a construction manager (\$1,726,000 average per project); and - 24 projects having a value of \$386.1 million with the support of both a design consultant and construction manager (\$16,087,000 average per project). - Decisions regarding the need to engage consultants on future projects will be made as their scopes and schedules are finalized.
+In the TWI program one engineering firm holds sub-consultant contracts for design, construction management, and inspection, not the City. - Based on lessons learned from TWI, the City elected to take a different approach to manage the Water Program.
+Rather than one engineering firm being responsible for project delivery, the City Administration elected to have City staff supervise all projects with the assistance, where needed, of design consultants and a construction manager.
+Using this approach, the City holds the design consultant contracts, not a single engineering firm. - The City's intent with the Water CIP is to deliver projects in the most cost effective manner by maximizing the efficient use of City staff - and the engagement of design consultants and a professional construction management firm when appropriate.
+In doing so, the City retains control of the projects and decision making authority on key issues. - To illustrate, City engineering staff have or are currently supervising: - 34 projects having a value of \$15.2 million without the support of design consultants or a construction manager (\$446,000 average per project). - 10 projects having a value of \$19.1 million with the engagement of a design consultant but without support of a construction manager (\$1,910,000 average per project); and - 26 projects having a value of \$379.6 million with the support of both a design consultant and construction manager (\$14,599,000 average per project).